wazo-platform/wazo-doc/source/administration/fax/fax.rst

 Adding a fax reception DID
 --------------------------

-If you want to receive faxes from XiVO, you need to add incoming calls definition with the `Application` destination and the `FaxToMail` application for every DID you want to receive faxes from.
+If you want to receive faxes from Wazo, you need to add incoming calls definition with the `Application` destination and the `FaxToMail` application for every DID you want to receive faxes from.